hallavad/AOC2020/README.md

 ## Day 13
 Part A was easy but part B took a while to figure out.
 Quite a bit of googleing was involved until i hade (re)understood the chinese remainder theorem and implemented it in my code.
 The resulting code however is quite efficient which i'm happy with.

+## Day 15
+Figured out a good algorithm to use for todays puzzle immediately but had made a simple mistake in my data_processing, not turning the last number in to an int.
+I had written `d[-1]` instead of `int(d[-1])`.
+This resulted in my last input which was a 13 to not be handled properly.
+It also took quite a while to find the error since all the examples worked correctly, since i both manually antered them as ints and not strings.

+Part B was however very simple since it just needed me to find a later number in the series and my code was efficient enough to do it without any changes.